afshanaman81/elastic-search/README.md

 ## pre-requisites
 It is assumed that you have installed node.js, npm, and docker on your system, and have downloaded the docker images for the latest elasticsearch and kibana (optional).

+This demo uses images of version 6.6 for both ES and Kibana, but if you are using a different set of images, update the docker-compose.yml to reflect that.

 ## install dependencies
 ```npm i```